JasonLeisure/games/Animations/Vanilla Code/Applications/Weather App/weatherapp.md

 - In case of errors, such as entering an invalid city name, an error message will be shown.

+- Make sure to enter in the html file your api key in the correct place or the app will not work.

 ### Credits:

 - This Weather App project was created by Jason Leisure and utilizes the OpenWeatherMap API for weather data.